brglng/vim-im-select/README.md

 this is the default setting on KDE), you may want to set this option to 0.
 The default value is 1.

-### `g:im_select_enable_for_win32_gvim`
+### `g:im_select_enable_for_gvim`

-The plugin is disabled on GVim for Windows, as GVim for Windows already supports IM auto-switching.
+The plugin is disabled on GVim for Windows or MacVim, as GVim for Windows and MacVim already supports IM auto-switching.
 Set this variable to 1 if you want to enable anyway.

 <!-- vim: cc=79
 -->